sandroguedes/s_guedesdesouza_IDP3_LV3_FIP/README.md

 * JS

 ## Completion Status
+By it's very nature, this project will always be a "work in progress", however in it's current form I consider it to be in an "alpha" state, meaning it's still very bare bones and I still expect stuff to break here and there.
+I intend to keep working hard on it until it reaches a state where it looks more like a sable "1.0".

 ### Layout
 The desktop layout has most of it's block level elements in place, so there shouldn't be much left to do on that front.
 Mobile version, however, is still in-development and not ready for a commit.